 Let’s understand this with an example: 7009.10 is the HS code for Rear-view mirrors for vehicles.
 Some classifications may extend beyond six digits to accommodate region-specific variations.

-While the first six digits are globally standardised (HS), some regions extend them to incorporate national tariffs and regulations:
+While the first six digits are globally standardised (HS), in most tariffs they are further subdivided to incorporate national or regional codes beyond the six-digit level, for instance:

 Why are HS codes important in global trade?

-Imagine the complexity if every country had its own product coding – global trade would be chaotic, potentially causing massive trade barriers.
-HS codes solve that by standardising product categories, simplifying customs clearance, and facilitating smooth international trade.
+Imagine the complexity if every country had its own product coding system; global trade would face massive barriers as there would be no common rules on how to describe and tax commodities crossing borders – creating a lot of extra work, uncertainties, delays, and costs.
+HS codes solve that by standardising product categories, simplifying customs clearance, and facilitating the smooth flow of international trade.

-- Calculates tariffs and taxes: Customs authorities use HS codes to determine how much duty you pay.
+• Calculates tariffs and taxes: Customs authorities use HS-based codes to determine how much duty you pay.

-- Clears goods quickly: Right codes prevent delays, rejections, and inspections.
+• Clears goods quickly: Accurate codes prevent delays, rejections, and unnecessary inspections.

-- Informs trade strategy: Knowing your HS codes can help you leverage free trade agreements or avoid compliance pitfalls.
+• Informs trade strategy: Knowing HS codes for your products can help you leverage free trade agreements or avoid compliance pitfalls.

 HS codes and Global Trade Strategy (GTS)